MaximeV1314/QuantumSimLite-Windows/README.md

 3. Take advantage of the media folder to access additional resources.

 If you encounter any issues or have questions, feel free to reach out at maxime.vinteler@yahoo.fr or @maximev1314 on Twitter.

+Special thanks to Paul Rieunier (@LaMatriceCarree and @rotor_mr on Twitter) for creating the application's logo.

 Happy Quantum Simulating!